brian7704/TAK_Meshtastic_Gateway/README.md

 ## Permissions

-When the Meshtastic node is connected via USB, TAK Meshtastic Gateway needs to be run as root (or via `sudo`) in Linux and in an administrator PowerShell or Command Prompt.
+When the Meshtastic node is connected via USB, TAK Meshtastic Gateway needs to be run as root (or via `sudo`) in Linux and in an administrator PowerShell or Command Prompt in Windows.
 Connecting to the Meshtastic node via the network does not require elevated permissions.

 ## Example Usage Scenarios